AndrewEllis93/Print-Tuning-Guide/README.md

         - Ensure that you can easily extrude by hand with the filament latch open.
         - Ensure that the material falls straight down out of the nozzle when extruding midair.
 It should not shoot out to the side.

 - Your thermistors are the correct types in your config.
+Please double check them.
     - **(!)
 If you use any NTC 100K B3950 thermistors**, update Klipper to the most recent version and change all instances of `sensor_type: NTC 100K beta 3950` to `sensor_type: Generic 3950` in your config.
 There was a [bug](https://github.com/Klipper3d/klipper/issues/4054) causing these thermistors to be inaccurate, which was fixed with a [recent deprecation.](https://github.com/Klipper3d/klipper/pull/4859)

         - Please note that some other features have been deprecated recently too.
 If you have not updated Klipper in a while, please see [here](https://gist.github.com/FHeilmann/a8097b3e908e85de7255bbe6246ddfd5) for instructions on how to fix up your config for the new Klipper version.

+            - You may also need to recompile/reflash your MCUs if you get a "command format mismatch" error after updating.

+                - Refer to the documentation for your specific board.
+This refers to the sections with the `make` commands.
+                    - Check if your board supports [SD card updating](https://www.klipper3d.org/SDCard_Updates.html).
+It can save you from having to juggle SD cards.

+                - This includes the [Pi MCU](https://www.klipper3d.org/RPi_microcontroller.html#building-the-micro-controller-code) if configured (commonly used for accelerometer support).
 - **(!)
 Everything is tight (seriously, check again)**
     - Go back again and re-tighten *every single screw* you can possibly find, *especially* grub screws and everything in the toolhead.
     - I do this once every once in a while, and I often find something that has shaken loose and is causing me issues that are *extremely* difficult to troubleshoot.